Mostafa-Abbasi/HyperTAG/docs/HyperTAG_bot_setup.md

 - After creating your bot, @BotFather will generate an **API key**.
 - Copy this key and paste it into the `TELEGRAM_API_KEY` field in the `config.env` file located in the app's root directory.

-- If the `config.env` file doesn’t exist yet, it will be automatically created when you run the script in Step 3 of the Installation section.
+- If the `config.env` file doesn’t exist yet, it will be automatically created when you run the command in Step 3 of the Installation section.
 (See more details [in here](../README.md#installation)).

 ## Step 3: Adjust Bot Settings for Groups